-Postman is a third party tool often used to test calling REST services.
-This post will give a quick demonstration of using Postman to call InRule’s “out-of-the-box” irServer® Rule Execution Service using its REST endpoint, which can be installed using the InRule installer.
+Postman is a third-party tool often used to test calling REST services.
+This article will give a quick demonstration of using Postman to call InRule’s “out-of-the-box” irServer Rule Execution Service using its REST endpoint, which can be installed using the InRule installer.

 Installing InRule

-This demonstration will use three components, which are highlighted in the screen shot below:
+This example will use three components, which are highlighted below:

-We’ll start by authoring a simple rule application and storing it in irCatalog.
+To author a simple rule application and store it in irCatalog:

-- On the Start page, clicked New Rule Application.
+- On the Start page, click New Rule Application.

-- On the Settings page, changed the name of the rule application from NewRuleApplication to HelloWorld.
+- On the Settings page, change the name of the rule application from NewRuleApplication to HelloWorld.

-- In the Entities pane, right-clicked on Entity1, and added a new field called Field1
+- In the Entities pane, right-click on Entity1, and add a new field called Field1

-- Added a new rule to set the value of Field1 to Hello World1, as shown below
+- Add a new rule to set the value of Field1 to Hello World1, as shown below

-- File-Save As, and saved the rule application to a local irCatalog service.
+- From the File menu, select Save As, and save the rule application to a local irCatalog service.

-To save the rule application in irCatalog, I just select File->Save-As, and connect to my local irCatalog service.
+- Save the rule application in irCatalog.
+Select File, then Save-As, and connect to your local irCatalog service.

 Setting the Credentials in the web.config file

-I opened my Rule Execution Service web.config which I found here on my machine:
+Open the Rule Execution Service web.config found here on the machine:

 C:\Program Files\InRule_v5.7.3\irServer\RuleEngineService\IisService\web.config